 Even with one-to-one coaching, the changed perceptions and behaviours of the individual have a spillover benefit into the wider team and organisation.

 You should expect a return on your investment (of time and money) in coaching.

 There are three key things that influence the success of coaching:

 - The quality of the relationship between the coach (me) and the client (you).
 This is why the chemistry meeting is so important and why you need to choose the coach who is right for you.

-- The expertise of the coach, which is about qualifications and coaching experience (which is not consulting, counselling, mentoring or advising).
+- The expertise of the coach, which is about the coach’s training, coaching qualifications and coaching experience (note that this is not consulting, counselling, mentoring or advising).
 This is why it’s important to choose a coach who has coach-specific training and holds a credential with a global coaching organisation.
 On the ICF website you can search by name to see if your prospective coach holds a credential (ACC, or the higher level of PCC) with the International Coach Federation – https://coachfederation.org/credentialed-coach-finder

 How can you measure the success of coaching?